LedFx/LedFx/docs/trouble.rst

   - As long as the universe size is set to 510 LedFx should output to all pixels.
 Maybe something in the code is not working past 1 universe as 1 universe is 170 LEDs

-  - Make sure "disable wifi sleep" is ticked in WiFi Settings on the WLED web interface.
+  - Make sure "disable WiFi sleep" is ticked in WiFi Settings on the WLED web interface.

   - How many devices do you have?